UncertainLab/Enlsip.jl/docs/src/tutorial.md

 Solving a problem with Enlsip is organized in two steps.

-First, a model must be created by using the [`CnlsModel`](@ref) constructor.
-This constructor requires the evaluation functions of residuals, constraints, their associated jacobian matrices and dimensions of the problem.
+First, a model of type [`CnlsModel`](@ref) must be instantiated.

+The `CnlsModel` constructor requires the evaluation functions of residuals, constraints, their associated jacobian matrices and dimensions of the problem.

 Although the package enables one to create linear unconstrained least squares, it is recommended to use it to solve nonlinear least squares with general constraints.

-The following three arguments are mandatory to create a model:
+The three following positional arguments are mandatory to create a model:

 * `residuals` : function that computes the vector of residuals